thiagordp/text_classification_in_legal_docs/README.md

 In this subproject, we present the code of the pipeline for text classification implemented in the Python language and open-source tools, such as, [NLTK](https://www.nltk.org/), [Scikit-Learn](https://scikit-learn.org/), and [Pandas](https://pandas.pydata.org/).

-The following architecture were used:
+The following DL techniques were used:

 - LSTM
 - CNN (based on [Kim (2014)](https://arxiv.org/abs/1408.5882))